Using Commercially Grown Vegetable Seedlings

-There is nothing wrong with using bought vegetable seedlings, especially if you are a novice gardener.
+There is nothing wrong with using commercially grown vegetable seedlings, especially if you are a novice gardener.
 But they have both advantages and disadvantages over their home-grown cousins.
-This pages explains the pros and cons of using bought seedlings.
+This pages explains the pros and cons of using commercial seedlings.

 Before going out and buying seedlings check whether the vegetables you want to grow are suitable to plant as seedlings or are best sown directly as seeds.
 Unfortunately, many nurseries stock seedlings of vegetables that do not transplant easily.
 For a list of seedlings that are easy to transplant see the Seedling Planting Suitability Chart page.